 On August 10, 1976, the District (Judge Juan R. Torruella) certified the consolidated actions as class actions composed of all present and future juveniles committed to the Industrial School and Juvenile Camp.

 On November 29, 1976, the United States sought to intervene alleging further violation of plaintiffs' rights under the Fourth, Fifth, Eighth, Ninth, Thirteenth and Fourteenth Amendments.
-Specifically, the complaint in intervention contended: (1) juveniles with mental retardation, emotional disturbance and other handicaps were inappropriately placed in institutions without appropriate treatment services; (2) placements were made without consideration of less restrictive alternative community-based placements; (3) juveniles were denied treatment and rehabilitative care due to inadequate staff, facilities and health and safety standards; (4) juveniles were subjected to extreme and unnecessary disciplinary measures, including prolonged solitary confinement and corporal punishment; (5) juveniles were forced to undergo excessive and/or non-therapeutic sedation of tranquilizing drugs; (6) juveniles were forced to perform non-therapeutic, institution-maintaining labor without financial compensation; and (7) juveniles were deprived of adequate and appropriate education, training and treatment services.
+Specifically, the complaint in intervention contended: (1) juveniles with intellectual disabilities, emotional disturbance and other handicaps were inappropriately placed in institutions without appropriate treatment services; (2) placements were made without consideration of less restrictive alternative community-based placements; (3) juveniles were denied treatment and rehabilitative care due to inadequate staff, facilities and health and safety standards; (4) juveniles were subjected to extreme and unnecessary disciplinary measures, including prolonged solitary confinement and corporal punishment; (5) juveniles were forced to undergo excessive and/or non-therapeutic sedation of tranquilizing drugs; (6) juveniles were forced to perform non-therapeutic, institution-maintaining labor without financial compensation; and (7) juveniles were deprived of adequate and appropriate education, training and treatment services.

 On December 3, 1979, a sixteen day trial on the merits began at the District Court.
 During the trial, the defendants filed a motion challenging the United States' authority to intervene.
 While Judge Torruella initially granted the motion on June 5, 1980, the Civil Rights of Institutionalized Persons Act (CRIPA) was subsequently passed on May 23, 1980, and Judge Torruella reviewed his June 5 decision.